 We invest a significant amount of our resources in R&D, because we believe that superior technology is a key to maintaining a leading market position.
-Our net R&D expenses were approximately \$96.2 million, \$97.8 million and \$122.4 million in the years ended December 31, 2017, 2016 and 2015, respectively.
+Our net R&D expenses were approximately \$99.0 million, \$96.2 million and \$97.8 million in the years ended December 31, 2018, 2017 and 2016, respectively.
 Our consumable materials development and production operations for our FDM and PolyJet systems are located at our facilities in Eden Prairie, MN, and Kiryat Gat, Israel.
-The development and production facility for our Solidscape operations are located in Merrimack, New Hampshire.
 We regard the consumable materials formulation and manufacturing process as a trade secret and hold patent claims related to these products.
 We purchase and formulate raw materials for our consumables production from various polymer resin and thermoplastic materials suppliers with different levels of processing and value-add applied to the raw materials.